Skip to main content

 Nation

-The State geography represents each of the individual 50 states and the District of Columbia.
+Represents each individual state and the District of Columbia.

-• Part of Yellowstone National Park in Montana is not within any county, therefore the Census Bureau treats it as the statistical equivalent of a county.
+• Part of Yellowstone National Park in Montana is not within any county, sp the Census Bureau treats it as the statistical equivalent of a county.

 • The District of Columbia has no primary administrative divisions; the Census Bureau treats its entire area as both state and county.